Review of Geometry: A Guided Inquiry with Home Study Companion by David Chandler

 An axiomatic vs. discovery based geometry text

 Geometry: A Guided Inquiry is NOT written in a strict formal axiomatic style à la Euclid.
-It does not start out by presenting a set of axioms in the very beginning and then develop all theorems from those.
+It does not start out by presenting a set of axioms in the very beginning and developing all theorems from those.

 However, from chapter 2 on, it IS written as a system of geometry that is developed from axioms.
 This is just somewhat "hidden" from sight by the explorative exercises that precede the axioms and the theorems alike.
 Also, the few axioms are only introduced as they are needed.
 The emphasis is more on "local" proofs than on a "global" axiomatic system.
 Since the only difference is that the axioms are not proved, from a student's point of view it may all just seem to be material or knowledge to be learned.

-Personally I feel that the problem-solving approach of Geometry: A Guided Inquiry is first of all more student-friendly and "gentle" than a strict or "pure" axiomatic text.
-Even more importantly, it truly focuses on the content of geometry rather than being merely a logic course with a geometric backdrop.
-It DOES contains plenty of rigorous arguments and proofs and practice in writing them, but it is all in a context of solving problems, blended in with the explorative and other kind of exercises.
+Personally I feel that the problem-solving approach of Geometry: A Guided Inquiry is first of all more student-friendly and "gentle" than a pure axiomatic text.
+Even more importantly, it truly focuses on the content of geometry rather than being merely a course on logic with a geometric backdrop.
+It DOES contains plenty of rigorous arguments, proofs, and practice in writing them, but it is all in a context of solving problems, blended in with the explorative and other kinds of exercises.

-This is likely a more natural way of learning stuff the first time around.
+This, I feel, is a more natural way of learning material the first time around.
 Reading and following an axiomatically built mathematical work is easier once you have a good idea of the material it covers.
-Personally I would additionally try to introduce students to Euclid's work and to the strictly axiomatic system just a little -- not only for the sake of logic but also for its historical significance.
+Personally, I would additionally try to introduce students to Euclid's work and to the strictly axiomatic system just a little — not only for the sake of logic but also for its historical significance.
 Chandler's Home Study Companion (see below) contains some material to familiarize students with Euclid's work.

 Research shows that students' geometrical understanding proceeds from reasoning about shapes based on their appearance gradually into logical and abstract reasoning.
 Studying high school geometry strictly as an axiomatic system is probably not the most productive way for the vast majority of students.
 (Please see the article Geometry and Proof by Michael T. Battista and Douglas H. Clements for more information.)

-Home Study Companion - Geometry (HSC) by David Chandler really makes this book a home run for homeschoolers, because it provides complete, worked out solutions (not just answers) to all problems in the Central (the main worktext) and Project sections of the Geometry: A Guided Inquiry textbook.
-The book itself contains answers to its various review and self-test sections.
-With the Home Study Companion, you will always have help available should you get stuck while doing the problems from the worktext or the "projects".
+Home Study Companion: Geometry (HSC) by David Chandler really makes the textbook Geometry: A Guided Inquiry a home run for homeschoolers, because it provides complete, worked-out solutions (not just answers) to all the problems in the Central (the main worktext) and Project sections of the textbook.
+The book itself contains answers to its various review and self-test sections, yet Chandler includes complete solutions on video to all of the Review sections, which allow the student to see the complete problem solving process of the problems.
+With the Home Study Companion, you will always have help available should you get stuck while doing the problems or the projects from the textbook.

-Not only that, but the Home Study Companion includes a collection of nearly 300 interactive demonstrations using The Geometer's Sketchpad.
+Not only that, but the Home Study Companion includes hundreds of interactive demonstrations using Geogebra, which is a free dynamic geometry software.
 These demonstrations cover most of the main concepts and many additional explorations of the Central and Projects sections of each chapter.
+Accompanying each demonstration (or cluster of demonstrations) is an activity guide (PDF file) that will help you get the most out of the Geogebra explorations and teach you how to use Geogebra as a tool on your own as well.

 How do these demonstrations work?
 For example, let's say you're asked to prove that the diagonals of a parallelogram bisect each other.
-A demonstration of that would have a parallelogram and its diagonals, and then measurements of the two parts of each diagonal (in centimeters or inches).
-You would then change the shape of the parallelogram in Sketchpad and see those measurements stay equal to each other.
-That is not a proof, but it is an interactive demo that helps you understand the matter.
+A Geogebra demonstration has a parallelogram and its diagonals, and shows you measurements of the two parts of each diagonal.
+You can then change the shape of the parallelogram in Geogebra (by dragging control points) and see that those measurements stay equal to each other.
+The interactive demo lets the student get a "hands-on" experience with the concept, thus helping the student understand the matter more deeply!

 Here are some example screenshots.
 Click to enlarge.
-Remember the screenshots are static; in reality the demonstrations are dynamic.
+Keep in mind these screenshots are static, while the demonstrations are dynamic.

 Attempting to speficy a triangle by SSA